-Nan Goldin (1953-present) is one of contemporary American women photographers, acclaimed for her intimate, authentic photographs documenting her life and her dear ones.
-In her work she tackles sensitive issues of our times, such as the opioids epidemic, the HIV crisis, and the LGBTQ+ community.
+Nan Goldin (b.
+1953) is one of the contemporary American women photographers, acclaimed for her intimate, authentic photographs documenting her life and her dear ones.
+In her work, she tackles sensitive issues of our times, such as the opioid epidemic, the HIV crisis, and the LGBTQ+ community.

 In her late teens, Goldin moved to Boston to live with her friend David Armstrong (1954-2014), an American photographer.
 There she experienced the gay and transgender community of the city.
 In her photographs, she is heavily influenced by Diane Arbus who adopted similar motifs and themes.
 Goldin used to take her camera everywhere with her and captured the so-called “slices of life” and underground culture.

 In Ballad of Sexual Dependency (1980-1986), a 40-minute slideshow of 700 photographs set up on a musical background, Goldin encapsulated her life in the 1980s in New York City.
 The timeless, deeply personal record preserves her friends and lovers, many of whom were taken away by the AIDS crisis.